-Access to Mobility and Connectivity: BCFNJC, BC and Canada will work to expand and/or create policy and programming aimed at improving safety, reducing systemic barriers, and preventing violence for Indigenous women, girls, and 2S+, particularly in areas where they are targeted, such as along the Highway of Tears.
-Expansion of services may include:

-- Increasing access to women run and free public transit, free of discrimination.
-Increased transportation travel routes and stops across BC, specifically along rural and remote areas of the highway where cellular service is limited or null. - Enhancing partnerships across connectivity platforms to offer Indigenous women, girls, and 2S+ cell phones free of cost. - Ensuring that the existing contract to complete cell coverage along the entire stretch of the Highway of Tears is completed immediately so as not to further the delay the promised Fall 2022 deadline. - Working with relevant partners to implement a string of emergency phone booths, and surveillance cameras that are strategically placed in high-risk areas, like truck stops.

-Training: BCFNJC, BC and Canada will work with stakeholders in the transportation industry to develop and deliver mandatory training to all industry workers.

-• Building on Strategy 20, BCFNJC and BC will ensure those working in the transportation industry take mandatory training on the history of colonialism and the impacts it continues to have on our Indigenous women, girls, and 2S+.

-• The mandatory training will include ensuring they have the increased knowledge, skills, and tools for awareness of human trafficking and how to report suspicious behavior in a timely manner.

-Funding: BCFNJC, BC and Canada will develop a funding stream for First Nation Communities and Indigenous-led organizations to reduce the impacts that mobility and connectivity have on our Indigenous women, girls, and 2S+.
+- A. Access to Mobility and Connectivity: BCFNJC, BC and Canada will work to expand and/or create policy and programming aimed at improving safety, reducing systemic barriers, and preventing violence for Indigenous women, girls, and 2SLGBTQIA+, particularly in areas where they are targeted, such as along the Highway of Tears.
+Expansion of services may include: - Increasing access to women run and free public transit, free of discrimination.
+Increased transportation travel routes and stops across BC, specifically along rural and remote areas of the highway where cellular service is limited or null. - Enhancing partnerships across connectivity platforms to offer Indigenous women, girls, and 2SLGBTQIA+ cell phones free of cost. - Ensuring that the existing contract to complete cell coverage along the entire stretch of the Highway of Tears is completed immediately so as not to further the delay the promised Fall 2022 deadline. - Working with relevant partners to implement a string of emergency phone booths, and surveillance cameras that are strategically placed in high-risk areas, like truck stops. - B. Training: BCFNJC, BC, and Canada will work with stakeholders in the transportation industry to develop and deliver mandatory training to all industry workers. - Building on Strategy 20, BCFNJC and BC will ensure those working in the transportation industry take mandatory training on the history of colonialism and the impacts it continues to have on our Indigenous women, girls, and 2SLGBTOIA+. - The mandatory training will include ensuring they have the increased knowledge, skills, and tools for awareness of human trafficking and how to report suspicious behavior in a timely manner. - C. Funding: BCFNJC will work with BC and Canada to advocate for the creation of13 a funding stream for First Nation Communities and Indigenous-led organizations to reduce the impacts that mobility and connectivity have on our Indigenous women, girls, and 2SLGBTQIA+.
 This will provide communities with opportunities to implement programs and services that are specific to their community needs, including but not limited to: